mitsuaki0321/fake-tools/scripts/faketools/docs/position_import_export_en.md

      - `Barycentric`
        - Select a mesh with the same topology as when exported.
      - `Rbf`
         - Select a mesh with the same topology as when exported.

 3. Set the options and press the `Import` button.
 By default, the position information will be applied to the nodes selected during export.
   ![image007](images/position_import_export/image007.png)

 ### Import Options

-Options that can be set during import:
+Options that can be set during import.

 - `Is Rotation`
   - Set whether to apply rotation information to the transform node.